 Both of my toddlers loved meeting characters while at Disneyland Paris.
 However the queues for some of the more popular characters can eat hours out of your time especially if you want to meet Mickey or the Princesses.
 But one great way of meeting characters with less of a queue is by meeting them in the hotels.

 All the on-site hotels have character meets and greets.
 And while you won’t know who you are meeting until you get there, the queues are much less than in the parks.
 Also the characters all have special costumes for hotel meet and greets which makes these meet and greets extra special in my opinion.

 Decide if you want to visit one or two parks

-Disneyland Paris is compromised of two sites – the traditional Disneyland Paris and the Walt Disney Studios Paris (most similar to California Adventure).
-If you only have one day in the park I would just choose to do one park – likely the Disneyland as this has most toddler friendly rides.
-However if you have two or more days then I would definitely recommend doing both parks!
+If you only have one day in the park I would just choose to do one park rather than trying to do 2 parks in 1 day.
+And out of the two I would definitely choose to do Disneyland as this has most toddler friendly rides.
+However if you have two or more days then I would definitely recommend doing both parks.

 Make Use of Early Magic Hours

 As I said before, staying onsite is definitely an advantage if you are traveling with a toddler and you can get some of the more popular rides done early in the day when the queues are less.

 When we are traveling with toddlers the rides we prioritise for Early Magic Hours are: